 In 1990, Frigaard was appointed Senior Prosecutor and in 1993, she became the Deputy Director for the regional prosecution office in Oslo.
 Moreover, she served as Assistant Chief of Police and prosecutor with the Oslo Police Department, where she focused on the investigation of the organised trafficking of drugs.

-Siri Frigaard served as the Deputy General Prosecutor for Serious Crimes in East Timor with the United Nations Transitional Administration in East Timor (UNTAET) and United Nations Mission of Support in East Timer (UNMISET).
+Siri Frigaard served as the Deputy General Prosecutor for Serious Crimes in East Timor with the United Nations Transitional Administration in East Timor (UNTAET) and United Nations Mission of Support in East Timor (UNMISET).
 There, she was in charge of the investigation and prosecution of serious crimes committed in the country prior to 24 October 1999.
 In the period of June 1999 to October 2001, she served as a prosecutor and legal adviser to the General Prosecutor of Albania.

 Siri Frigaard is an internationally recognised criminal law expert and specialist in investigating and prosecuting special international crimes.
 She is dedicated to strengthening justice and the rule of law, and fighting impunity for the most serious crimes.
 She has experience with teaching and has trained judges and prosecutors from Turkey and Kazakhstan in investigating and prosecuting cases of torture.